-Today I will discuss partial fractions of higher degree numerators.
-That means I will focus on the expressions with higher degree numerators.
+Partial fractions of higher degree numerators.
+Here I talk about partial fractions of higher degree numerators.
+That means the expressions with higher degree numerators.
 My aim will be to reduce its degree first.
 Then I will try to get partial fractions of the expression.

 You can also check out how to determine the degrees of the numerator and the denominator of any expression.